shalecraig/pebble-box/README.md

 This will create a new directory, called `my_new_project`, in both your Pebble Box (under `/vagrant/my_new_folder`) and your machine (under `pebble-box/my_new_folder`).

-The two folders are synced, so any changes you make to files in the folder on your machine will automatically be visible in the folder on your Pebble Box, and vice versa.
+The two folders are synced, so any changes you make in the folder on your machine will automatically be visible in the folder on your Pebble Box, and vice versa.
 That means you can write code on your machine using whatever dev tools you like.
 When you're ready to build, just switch back to the terminal with your Vagrant session and type:

 ```
 ./waf build